kauri-io/Content/java/installing-and-setting-up-Pantheon.md

 ### Build from Source

-Two options are available here; [installing and running locally](http://docs.pantheon.pegasys.tech/en/stable/Installation/Build-From-Source/#installation-on-linux-unix-mac-os-x) or [on a VM](http://docs.pantheon.pegasys.tech/en/stable/Installation/Build-From-Source/#installation-on-vm).
+Two options are available here: [installing and running locally](http://docs.pantheon.pegasys.tech/en/stable/Installation/Build-From-Source/#installation-on-linux-unix-mac-os-x) or [on a VM](http://docs.pantheon.pegasys.tech/en/stable/Installation/Build-From-Source/#installation-on-vm).
 This guide will focus on the local running solution.

 1. Clone the Pantheon codebase